 Thailand has a no-fail policy meaning you can’t fail the students.
 The biggest problem we find is that there is a lack of communication between Thai teachers and foreign teachers.
 Most of the time if anything is happening within the school, we as foreign teachers only know about it on the day it happened.
-We got used to the idea of just going with the flow after a while.
-Learn to be very flexible and be prepared for anything that can happen.
+Learn to be flexible and to prepare for anything that can happen.

 Once you start working at a school we recommend push through the semester.
 If after 6 months you realise you don’t want to do this anymore you can leave.
 We have heard of so many people that come here for 3 weeks and then leave because it’s not what they expected.
 Take it from two people that have been doing this for a year, the first month will be difficult.
-You will feel that it’s not worth it but once you get used to how things work it will be life-changing.
+You will feel that it’s not worth it but once you get the hang of how things work it will be life-changing.
 We planned to only come here for 6 months and look, we are still here teaching and living in Thailand.